carbon-language/carbon-lang/llvm/docs/CompileCudaWithLLVM.rst

 Although clang's CUDA implementation is largely compatible with NVCC's, you may still want to detect when you're compiling CUDA code specifically with clang.

-This is tricky, because clang defines the ``__NVCC__`` macro, and because NVCC may invoke clang as part of its own compilation process!
+This is tricky, because NVCC may invoke clang as part of its own compilation process!
 For example, NVCC uses the host compiler's preprocessor when compiling for device code, and that host compiler may in fact be clang.

 When clang is actually compiling CUDA code -- rather than being used as a subtool of NVCC's -- it defines the ``__CUDA__`` macro.  ``__CUDA_ARCH__`` is